 Digitized books in the fields of history, literature, religion, law, fine arts, science and more.

-Slavery and Anti-Slavery: A Transnational Archive is devoted to the study and understanding of the history of slavery in America and the rest of the world from the 17th century to the late 19th century.
-Learn more about this database.
+Covers the history of slavery in America and the rest of the world from the 17th century to the late 19th century.

 Newspapers published in the 19th and 20th centuries from Argentina, Brazil, Chile, Cuba, Guatemala, Mexico, Peru, Venezuela, and elsewhere.